-When I found out my sister was going to be living in Omaha for a few months, I knew it was a good chance to head to the Cornhusker State.
+When I found out my sister was going to be living in for a few months, I knew it was a good chance to head to the Cornhusker State.
 My grandma was born there, and my great-grandmother is buried there, so Nebraska has always been a topic of conversation in my family.

 From the stories I’d heard, I was expecting something resembling the Dust Bowl.
 I was sure there would be dirt all around, plenty of cornfields and not much else.